wyattscarpenter/google-speech-to-text-punctuation/README.md

 If punctuation is added or removed, the history of this repo should provide some idea of when it was done, or at least when I became aware of it.

+This project is not affiliated with Google in any way.

 # .
 period, full stop (UK?)